CuberrChen/VoxelNet/README_EN.md

 ```
 Pre-trained weights and training log：[Baidu Cloud](https://pan.baidu.com/s/1LuB5N_CbzWT5HyFDm-a66g?pwd=3633) | [AiStudio](https://aistudio.baidu.com/aistudio/datasetdetail/124650)

-**In addition, the details not mentioned in the paper, this project are referred to the implementation of the Second project**
+**In addition, this project are referred to the implementation of the Second project for the details not mentioned in the paper, **

 ## 3 Start